SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 -   are different from classes in the following ways:
     -   They only consist of a part declaring the components without an implementation part.
 The implementation is done in classes that use the interface.
-    -   There a no visibility sections.
+    -   There are no visibility sections.
 All components of an interface are visible.
     -   No instances can be created from interfaces.
     -   Declarations as mentioned for classes, e. g. `DATA`, `CLASS-DATA`, `METHODS`,